2026 Andalusian regional election: Date

+President Moreno confirmed on 26 February 2026 that the Parliament would be dissolved in April, which narrowed the possibilities for election day as being one of the following Sundays: 31 May, 7, 14 or 21 June.
+Several of them were commented as presenting difficulties: 31 May would overlap with the Romería de El Rocío pilgrimage; 7 June would coincide with Pope Leo XIV's scheduled visit to Spain; and 21 June was commented as being too close to the high temperature season.
+On 23 March 2026, Moreno announced the election for 17 May.

+The Parliament of Andalusia was officially dissolved on 24 March 2026 with the publication of the corresponding decree in the BOJA, setting election day for 17 May and scheduling for the chamber to reconvene on 11 June.

 Electoral system

-Voting for the Parliament is on the basis of universal suffrage, which comprises all nationals over 18 years of age, registered in Andalusia and in full enjoyment of their political rights, provided that they are not sentenced—by a final court ruling—to deprivation of the right to vote.
-Amendments to the electoral law in 2022 abolished the "begged" or expat vote system (Voto rogado), under which Spaniards abroad were required to apply for voting before being permitted to vote.
-The expat vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it had been in force.
+Voting for the Parliament was based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in Andalusia and with full political rights, provided that they had not been deprived of the right to vote by a final sentence.
+Amendments in 2022 abolished the "begged" voting system (Voto rogado), under which non-resident citizens were required to apply for voting.
+The begged vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it was in force.

-The Parliament of Andalusia is entitled to a minimum of 109 seats, with the electoral law setting its size at that number.
-All members are elected in eight multi-member constituencies—corresponding to the provinces of Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga and Seville, with each being allocated an initial minimum of eight seats and the remaining 45 being distributed in proportion to their populations (provided that the number of seats in each province does not exceed two times that of any other)—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which includes blank ballots) being applied in each constituency.
-The use of the electoral method may result in an effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Parliament of Andalusia had a minimum of 109 seats, with electoral provisions fixing its size at that number.
+All were elected in eight multi-member constituencies—corresponding to the provinces of Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga and Seville, each of which was assigned an initial minimum of eight seats and the remaining 45 distributed in proportion to population (with the number of seats in each province not exceeding two times that of any other)—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.